Teen suicide: What parents need to know

 What should I do if I suspect my teen is suicidal?

 If you suspect that your teen might be thinking about suicide, talk to him or her immediately.
-Don't be afraid to use the word "suicide."
-Talking about suicide won't plant ideas in your teen's head.
-Ask your teen to talk about his or her feelings and listen.
-Don't dismiss his or her problems.
+Don''t be afraid to use the word suicide.
+Talking about suicide won''t plant ideas in your teen''s head.
+Ask your teen to talk about his or her feelings and listen carefully.
+Don''t dismiss his or her problems or get angry.
 Instead, reassure your teen of your love.
-Remind your teen that he or she can work through whatever is going on — and that you're willing to help.
+Remind your teen that he or she can work through whatever is going on — and that you''re willing to help.

-Also, seek medical help for your teen.
-Ask your teen's doctor to guide you.
+Also, be sure to seek medical help for your teen.
+Ask your teen''s doctor to guide you.
 Teens who are feeling suicidal usually need to see a psychiatrist or psychologist experienced in diagnosing and treating children with mental health problems.
-The doctor will want to get an accurate picture of what's going on from a variety of sources, such as the teen, parents or guardians, other people close to the teen, school reports, and previous medical or psychiatric evaluations.
+The doctor will want to get an accurate picture of what''s going on from a variety of sources, such as the teen, parents or guardians, other people close to the teen, school reports, and previous medical or psychiatric evaluations.

 What can I do to prevent teen suicide?